sean-lamont/bait/_docs/environments.md

 # LeanDojo

 Wrapper over the standard [LeanDojo](https://github.com/lean-dojo/LeanDojo) environment, implemented in `environments.LeanDojo.leandojo_env`.

 LeanDojo is the most complete environment feature wise:

 - It allows for proofs over arbitrary new GitHub repos
 - No restrictions on the tactic input, allowing general expressions to be used
 - Automatically manages Docker configurations internally

+Currently under development, will be updated in a future release.

 ## Additions/Modifications